 Specifies whether to use the HTTP 1.1 100 Continue support before sending the request content to the application server.
 Possible attribute values are true or false.
 The default value is false; the plug-in does not wait for the 100 Continue response from the application server before sending the request content because it is a performance hit.
+Specify zero or one attribute for each Server.

-This property will be ignored for POST requests in order to prevent a failure from occurring if the Application server closes a connection because of a keep alive time-out.
+This property is ignored for POST requests to prevent a failure from occurring if the application server closes a connection because of a keep-alive timeout.

-Enable this function (set to true) when configuring the plug-in to work with certain types of proxy firewalls.
+Enable this function true when configuring the plug-in to work with certain types of proxy firewalls.